Redallia/starflight_remake/docs/design/open_issues.md

 - Complete keyboard shortcuts documentation

 ## Critical Gaps - Still Open

+### Fuel System - Needs Documentation
+**Status**: ⚠️ Needs dedicated design document

+**What we know**:
+- Fuel is NOT the same as "power" (no power system exists)
+- Fuel is a resource that takes up cargo space on the ship
+- Cargo space is modular (can be added/removed)
+- Fuel is a mineable resource
+- Fuel consumption affects:
+  - Hyperspace travel
+  - Launching from planets into orbit
+  - Weapons and shields operation

+**Still needed**:
+- Fuel consumption rates (per context, per action)
+- Starting fuel capacity and amount
+- Fuel costs for specific actions (launch, hyperspace jump, combat)
+- Fuel mining mechanics
+- Fuel market pricing
+- Cargo space tradeoffs (fuel vs minerals/cargo)

+**Recommendation**: Create `docs/design/fuel_system.md` when ready to spec this out.

+---

 ### Procedural Generation Specifics
 procedural_generation.md describes approaches but not: